theupdateframework/pep-maximum-security-model/README.rst

 PEP 458 [1]_ proposes how PyPI should be integrated with The Update Framework (TUF) [2]_.
-It explains how modern package managers like pip can be made more secure as well as the types of attacks that could be prevented if PyPI were modified on the server side to include TUF metadata.
+It explains how modern package managers like pip can be made more secure, and the types of attacks that could be prevented if PyPI were modified on the server side to include TUF metadata.
 Package managers can reference the TUF metadata available on PyPI to download distributions more securely.

-PEP 458 describes the metadata layout of the PyPI repository and the minimum security model.
-Although the minimum security model protects against many of the attacks prevented by TUF, such as mix-and-match and extrananeous dependencies attacks, it can be improved to also support end-to-end signing and to protect distributions even if PyPI is compromised.
+PEP 458 also describes the metadata layout of the PyPI repository and the minimum security model.
+Although the minimum security model protects against most software update attacks, such as mix-and-match and extrananeous dependencies attacks, it can be improved to also support end-to-end signing and to prohibit forged distributions if PyPI is compromised.

 The minimum security model supports continuous delivery of projects and uses online cryptographic keys to sign the distributions uploaded by projects.
 The main strength of the minimum security model is the automated and simplified release process: developers may upload distributions and then have PyPI sign for their distributions.

-In this minimum security model, much of the release process is handled in an automated fashion by online roles, but this simplified approach requires that cryptographic signing keys be stored on the PyPI infrastructure.
-Unfortunately, cryptographic keys that are stored online are vulnerable to theft, and thus distributions that are signed by these keys can be easily forged if attackers compromise the server(s) that rely on these signing keys.
+Much of the release process is handled in an automated fashion by online roles and this simplified approach requires that cryptographic signing keys be stored on the PyPI infrastructure.
+Unfortunately, cryptographic keys that are stored online are vulnerable to theft, and thus distributions that are signed by these keys can be easily forged if attackers compromise the servers that sign for distributions.

 The maximum security model is an extension to the minimum model that allows PyPI to survive a repository compromise and permits developers to sign for the distributions that they make available to PyPI users.

-Although the maximum security model provides additional protections while still supporting continuous delivery of distributions, it was postponed for several
-reasons: {LV: I would reorder this sentence to put the main point first.
-Also, is the point that it was postponed or that it is separate from PEP 458?]: "The maximum security model provides .... delivery of distributions.
-However, for the following reasons, it is [___?__] as a separate PEP:
+The maximum security provides added protections while still supporting continuous delivery of distributions.
+However, for the following reasons, it was postponed and moved to this PEP:

 1. A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.